huizun/web3js/README.md

 });
 ```

-Sends a message to the contract to change the contract state:
+Send a message to the contract to change the contract state:

 ```js
 contractInstance.methods.myMethod(123).send({